tezos/tezos-mirror/docs/introduction/howtouse.rst

 operations.

-Gas and storage cost model
+Gas and Storage Cost Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A quick look at the balance updates on the receipt shows that on top of